-Your best bet for stimulating the G-spot is going to be by hand.
+Your best bet for stimulating the G-spot is by hand.
 This usually works best during oral sex, since your partner will be receiving clitoral stimulation at the same time, meaning she should be nicely turned on.

-Insert your fingers inside her (one or two fingers should be fine), and then make a “come hither” motion against the upper part of her vagina, as though you were beckoning someone to come towards you.
+Insert your fingers inside her (one or two fingers should be fine), and then make a “come here” motion against the upper part of her vagina.

 You should start out slowly and get faster.
 Try timing your finger motion to your tongue movements and you should get the speed right.
 Few women will orgasm from G-spot stimulation alone.

-When you initially start stimulating the area your partner might feel like she has to pee, though that feeling will fade within a few seconds (but also might make your partner panic a bit if it’s her first time).
+When you initially start stimulating the area, your partner might feel like she has to pee, though that feeling will fade within a few seconds.

 Just be aware of the fact that she might not like it, and she might feel a little strange at first, so be patient and understanding.